codepath-fall21-grp43/session-exercises/README.md

 This repository contains code for the weekly session exercises for Group 43, Fall 2021 in the Intermediate CodePath program.

-Group 43: Rebecca Kehl (Buddy: Monika)
+Group 43: (Mentor: Monika)
 - Andrew Killian (github: gtrman97)
 - Borislav Sabotinov (github: bss8)
-- Brett Owen (github: TheBrettOwen)
-- Erick Guerra (github: EGUERRA13)
-- Galo Conde (github: elgalogalo)
-- Sangeetha Eswaran (github: )
+- Sangeetha Eswaran

 ## To use